mariasaavedra/mariasaavedra.github.io/content/posts/auth0-safari-webkit-issue.md

 ## The Solution:

 Faced with this challenge, two solutions presented themselves: restructuring our session management to be server-side or adopting Auth0's custom domain feature.
+P.S I would not recommend saving session data in local storage, as this is a security risk.

 ### Choosing the Custom Domain